Skip to main content

 • Creativity: Foster creativity in your agents by encouraging experimentation.
 The right solution may not always be apparent, so thinking outside the box is critical for support agents.

 • Conflict resolution: At times, customers will be frustrated when contacting your company.
-You must train your customer service reps on how to deal with angry customers and de-escalate a situation.
+You must train your agents on how to deal with angry customers and remain calm in complex situations.

-• Communication: Communication skills are essential for support reps.
+• Communication: Communication skills are essential for your support team.
 When a customer has questions, they expect the agent to be professional, confident, and easy to understand.

 Training your team in various soft skills is crucial for enforcing positive customer interactions.